semgrep/ocaml-tree-sitter-semgrep/doc/updating-a-grammar.md

 If anything comes up, you must modify the grammar so as to create a named rule for the node of the `Blank` kind.
 Eventually, the generated `CST.ml` should not have `Blank` nodes anymore but a token type instead.
-Where a `Blank` node exist, we won't be able to get a token or its location at parsing time.
+Where a `Blank` node exists, we won't be able to get a token or its location at parsing time.

 If this works, we're all set.
 Commit the new commit for the